yubeio/vagas/customer_manager/README.md

 * Run `bundle exec rails db:seed`
 * Run `bundle exec rspec .` to run all tests
 * Run `bundle exec rails s` to get up your server

+# Usage

+* Create a client via terminal ou use the default admin client
+* Send a POST to `/autenticate` with your client's username and password
+* Copy and paste the generated token on your headers (`{ "Authorization": "#{token}" }` )
+* You are free to make your requests now